-VALACYCLOVIR TABLETS, USP
+Valacyclovir Tablets, USP

-Read the Patient Information that comes with valacyclovir tablets before you start using it and each time you get a refill.
+Read the Patient Information that comes with valacyclovir tablets before you start using them and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or treatment.
 Ask your healthcare provider or pharmacist if you have questions.